Back to Library

 Results

-The serum from the individual with suspected liver disease will have elevated ALP, ALT, and AST levels compared to the healthy individual.
+The serum from the individual with suspected liver disease will likely show elevated ALP, ALT, and AST levels compared to the healthy individual.
+The exact values will depend on the individual and the specific test kits used.
+Significant deviations from the reference ranges provided by the kit manufacturer would suggest liver damage.

 Significance

-This experiment demonstrates how enzymes can be used to diagnose and monitor diseases.
-By measuring the activity of enzymes in the blood, doctors can gain valuable information about the health of the liver and other organs.
-This information can help them to make treatment decisions and assess the effectiveness of medications.
+This experiment demonstrates how enzyme levels can be used as biomarkers to diagnose and monitor diseases.
+By measuring the activity of enzymes in the blood, clinicians can gain valuable information about the health of the liver and other organs.
+This information aids in making treatment decisions and assessing the effectiveness of interventions.

 Key Procedures